Give Digital A Go

-When Lockdown was announced many DIY members had yet to access digital technology.
-None had used online conferencing technology like Zoom before.
-As a result, DIY had to find ways to support and encourage our members – both adults and young people with learning disabilities – to start using digital technologies to get together.
+We at DIY needed to be using digital technology too, but many members had never used a computer and none had used Zoom before.
+We had to find ways to support and encourage our members – both adults and young people with learning disabilities – to be able to use digital technologies to get together.

 Getting to see where everyone’s at and to see how well everyone’s doing in this crazy, crazy time, and it’s about us sticking together.”

 At first I didn’t like Zoom because all I could see was a small little box but every time I’ve come on Zoom I’ve got more confident and got used to seeing people in little boxes.”

 The experiences of DIY members during the Pandemic reflected experiences of people with learning disabilities across the globe.
 Before the pandemic it was widely accepted that many people with learning disabilities were experiencing digital exclusion.
 Many factors contributed to this including very limited access to equipment, lack of confidence and lack of support in using technology.
 Once the pandemic hit people with lived experience of learning disability became even more disadvantaged and isolated.

 This is why DIY made our “Enjoy Your Time Online Film” and the series of short film resources called “It makes a big Difference” (shown on this page) – to support people with learning disabilities and also their families and supporters to give digital a go!

 Give Digital A Go!